amit-kumarGU/Bank-Management-System/README.md

 ---------
 JDk setup
 ---------
-Download and install jdk-17.0.2
+Download and install jdk-17.0.2;

 ---------
 IDE setup
 ---------
-Download and install Apache NetBeans IDE 13
+Download and install Apache NetBeans IDE 13;
-Create a new project with name 'bank management system' Create the java files as mentioned in the repository
+Create a new project with name 'bank management system';
+Create the java files as mentioned in the repository;

 --------------
 Database setup
 --------------
-Download and install mySQL workbench 8.0 CE  and proceed as mentioned below-
+Download and install mySQL workbench 8.0 CE  and proceed as mentioned below-;

 ----------------------------------------------------